 Maternal Age

-Maternal age affects pregnancy risk factors.
+Maternal age influences pregnancy risk factors.
 Women over 35 face statistically higher rates of certain complications.
-This may influence premium pricing and the insurer's assessment of your risk profile.
+This can affect premium pricing and the insurer's overall assessment of your cover application.

 📋